There’s too much information in the world. Too much to consume, too much to learn, too much to remember.

 For you or your kids, I highly recommend Khan Academy if you want to tackle some general topics or start exploring a subject deeply.
 Whether you’re looking into business or art, Khan Academy is a fantastic resource for getting your “general education” out of the way.
 Who knows, you might find you have a knack for something you used to be horrible at.

 I’d also be remiss if I didn’t mention the Book List.
-There’s a wealth of hand-picked knowledge that has been curated just for you, our readers.
+There’s a wealth of hand-picked knowledge that has been curated just for you, my readers.

 So…what are you going to learn today?
 Tell me about your plans for education in the comments below.